Unified discontinuous Galerkin scheme for a large class of elliptic equations: Test problems

 \subsection{A black hole in general relativity}

-Finally, we apply the DG scheme to solve the Einstein constraint equations of general relativity in the XCTS formulations, which is a set of coupled, non-linear, elliptic PDEs on a curved manifold (see \cref{sec:xcts}).
-Solutions to the XCTS equations describe admissable configurations of general-relativistic spacetime and provide initial data for general-relativistic time evolutions.
+Now we apply the DG scheme to solve the Einstein constraint equations of general relativity in the XCTS formulations, which is a set of coupled, nonlinear, elliptic PDEs on a curved manifold (see \cref{sec:xcts}).
+Solutions to the XCTS equations describe admissible configurations of general-relativistic spacetime and provide initial data for general-relativistic time evolutions.

 In this test problem we solve the XCTS equations~\eqref{eq:xcts_fluxform} for a Schwarzschild black hole in Kerr-Schild coordinates,